Our Services

 Caused by pollen, dust, pet dander, or other allergens.
 Not contagious.

-If you're experiencing itchy, watery eyes alongside nasal symptoms, you can use a free AI-powered Allergic Rhinitis / Allergic Conjunctivitis (Including Spring Catarrh) symptom checker to help identify whether seasonal allergies may be the root cause of your discomfort.
+If you're experiencing itchy, watery eyes alongside nasal symptoms, Ubie's free AI-powered Allergic Rhinitis / Allergic Conjunctivitis (Including Spring Catarrh) symptom checker can help you understand whether seasonal allergies are triggering your eye discomfort and guide you toward the right care.

 Allergic conjunctivitis may persist as long as exposure continues, so identifying the trigger is key.